hassan-shahpur/Wizard-Chess/README.md

 This project was developped entirely in C++

 The project utilized a gantry system constructed from 20x20 aluminum extrusions, timing belts, stepper motors, and custom 3D-printed parts.
 Hall sensors were integrated to detect the positions of the chess pieces, while an Arduino microcontroller controlled the stepper motors and electromagnets responsible for automated movements.
-Inspired by Greg06’s Automated Chessboard
+Inspired by Greg06’s Automated Chessboard.

 Here are some of the videos showcasing the project: